In addition to major requirements, please familiarize yourself with these major regulations that govern the structure of your education here:

 The Junior comprehensive examination (Junior comps as they are known) is evaluated with citations of Honors, High Honors, Highest Honors (in very exceptional cases), or Credit (or No Honors).
 An ungraded option (pass/fail) is available.
 Students also receive written commentaries by the two outside examiners about their written and oral performances.

-Senior theses are evaluated by two readers (one from COL, one from outside of COL), and can lead to citations of Honors, High Honors, or Credit (No Honors).
+Senior theses: The suggested length of a thesis is between 65 and 100 pages.
+Performances and exhibits should be accompanied by approximately 20 pages of writing.
+Theses and projects are evaluated by two readers (one from COL, one from outside of COL), and can lead to citations of Honors, High Honors, or Credit (No Honors).
 Students also receive written commentaries by the two readers about their work.

-Senior essays are evaluated by one reader (from COL) and can lead to citations of Honors or Credit, but not of High Honors.
+Senior essays: The suggested length of a seinor essay is 30-40 pages.
+Essays are evaluated by one reader (from COL) and can lead to citations of Honors or Credit, but not of High Honors.
 Students also receive the reader’s written commentaries about their work.

 (3) GENERAL EDUCATION EXPECTATIONS - As they apply to the College of Letters: